privacyguides/privacyguides.org/docs/ai-chatbots.md

 - Should not retain your chat
 - Should be accessible anonymously (Tor Browser Safest security level)
-- Providers should only have open-source models that they self-host.
+- Providers should only have open-weights models that they self-host.
 - Should not be rate-limited

 #### Local solutions  :